School of Nursing

 Emma completed her degree in mental health nursing at UCLan.
-She completed her MSc in personality disorder (research) in 2013 and PGCert in Health and Social Care Education in 2014, all at UCLan.
-She is currently studying her Professional Doctorate in Health, also at UCLan with the title- The felt experience of the therapeutic relationship between service users with antisocial personality disorder and student mental health nurses.
+She completed her MSc in personality disorder (research) and PGCert in Health and Social Care Education at UCLan.
+She is currently studying her Professional Doctorate in Health with the title- The lived experience of the time service users and students spend together on personality disorder units: A phenomenological study.
 She is also involved in a number of other research projects including social media use in undergraduate health care programmes and the impact of a HIV diagnosis on a person’s mental health.

-Emma is heavily involved in public engagement activities, including leading the Faculty of Health and Wellbeing's input into the Lancashire Science Festival.
-She is also an organiser of the Yorkshire Three Peaks Challenge with Army medical services.
-She performed in the final at British Science Week the past two years with her demo 'become a neurotransmitter or antipsychotic’.
-Emma is one of the universities Engagement Catalysts and won a bid for money to develop mental health awareness across the university and in the local community.
-She has organised various events based on this project, including UCLan’s World Mental Health Day programme alongside various external agencies including Lancashire Care and Lancashire Mind.
+Emma has previously been heavily involved in public engagement activities, including developing leading the Faculty of Health and Wellbeing's input into the Lancashire Science Festival.
+She was also an organiser of the Yorkshire Three Peaks Challenge with Army medical services.
+She performed in the final at British Science Week twice with her demo 'become a neurotransmitter or antipsychotic’.
+Emma was one of the universities Engagement Catalysts and won a bid for money to develop mental health awareness across the university and in the local community.
+She has organised various events based on this project, including UCLan’s World Mental Health Day programme alongside various external agencies.

-Emma leads on social media for the Faculty of Health and Wellbeing and is also one third of the twitter community @WeMHNurses.
+Emma developed and led on social media for the Faculty of Health and Wellbeing and is also one third of the twitter community @WeMHNurses.

-Emma's main areas of interest are; personality disorders; especially antisocial, the therapeutic relationship, student nurse development, public engagement and social media.
+Emma's main areas of interest are; the term and diagnosis of personality disorder, the therapeutic relationship, student nurse development, phenomenology, public engagement and social media.
 She is highly motivated in exploring ways of making learning fun and interactive!